Tumor Lysis Syndrome

 Acute kidney injury

-Renal tubule precipitation of uric acid, calcium phosphate, or hypoxanthine causes acute kidney injury.
+Renal tubule precipitation of uric acid, calcium phosphate, or xanthine or hypoxanthine causes acute kidney injury.
 This is often oliguric (< 400 mL daily) in nature, leading to volume overload and complications of hypertension and pulmonary edema.

 Cardiac arrhythmia

 Hyperkalemia can lead to electrocardiographic changes and life-threatening cardiac arrhythmia, including asystole.
 Severe potassium elevation can cause electrocardiographic alterations such as peaked T waves, flattened P waves, prolonged PR interval, widened QRS complexes, deep S wave, and sine waves.
-Hypocalcemia can lead to QT interval lengthening, which predisposes patients to ventricular arrhythmia.
+Hypocalcemia can lead to QT interval lengthening, which predisposes to ventricular arrhythmia.

 Metabolic acidosis